 - Room Temperature: Keep the cottage cheese buns in a sealed container on the counter.
 When you’re ready to eat one, reheat them for about 15 seconds in a microwave before serving them.

 - Freezing: First, allow your buns to completely cool to room temperature.
 Pop them into a Ziploc bag and into the freezer.
 When you’re ready to eat one, thaw at room temperature and microwave for 15 seconds before serving.

 Hot Tip: You always want to reheat them for at least a few seconds before serving again because they are soft and delicious that way.

 - Combine together cottage cheese, sugar, eggs and vanilla extract.
-Blend using a blender or a food processor.
+Blend using a blender, mixer or a food processor.

 - In a small bowl, combine baking soda with vinegar and add to the mixture.
 Continue by adding baking powder and flour.

 - Flour the work area well, as the dough will turn out sticky.
 Divide the dough into 24 equal pieces.

 - Form round shapes out of each piece, placing them apart on a baking sheet.
 Brush the tops with egg and sprinkle some sugar.